Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Our Method

 \subsection{Problem Statement}

-We formulate the multitier preservation of MSC in 2D and 3D scalar fields under error-bounded lossy compression.
-The inputs of our algorithm include the original scalar field $f$ and the decompressed field $\hat{f}$, both defined on the same cell complex with the same number of vertices.
-We assume all scalar fields are Morse, i.e., for any two vertices $i$ and $j$, $f_i \neq f_j$; otherwise, simulation of simplicity (SoS)~\cite{Edelsbrunner_persistence} is applied to handle degenerate cases.
+We formulate the preservation of MSC in 2D and 3D scalar fields under error-bounded lossy compression.
+The inputs of our algorithm include the original scalar field $f$ and the decompressed field $\hat{f}$, both defined on the same cell complex with the same number of vertices, where the underlying cell complex and vertex connectivity remain unchanged.
 The output of our algorithm is a set of edits $\{\delta_i\}$, where each edit adjusts the scalar value of a vertex $i$ to obtain the final edited value $g_i = \hat{f}_i + \delta_i$.
-Our method ensures the following preservation constraints: \textbf{Preservation of the global error bound.} We guarantee that the final edited scalar field $g$ strictly satisfies the user-prescribed absolute error bound $\xi$, that is,$|f_i - g_i| \leq \xi$.
+With the edits, our method still ensures that the final edited scalar field $g$ strictly satisfies the user-prescribed absolute error bound $\xi$, that is, $|f_i - g_i| \leq \xi$; more importantly, the edited data have the identical topology as the original data.

+\textbf{Degeneracy handling (e.g., flat plateaus).} As a fine detail in our problem formulation, we assume all scalar fields are \emph{Morse functions}, i.e., for any two vertices $i$ and $j$, $f_i \neq f_j$.
+In practice, to handle degenerate cases in non-Morse functions, we apply a commonly used technique in computational topology, namely simulation of simplicity (SoS)~\cite{Edelsbrunner_persistence} that introduces a symbolic perturbation.
+Symbolic perturbations address equal function values by introducing a consistent symbolic ordering that distinguishes between them; for example, when two vertices $i$ and $j$ have equal scalar values, we enforce $f_i > f_j$ if $i > j$.
+As such, even in extreme cases where function values plateau, our method is robust and preserves the topology as long as the MSC computation uses the same symbolic perturbation schemes, as discussed in Appendix B.

-\textbf{Multitier Preservation targets.} Tier 1 (Extrema Preservation): Ensures that any cell identified as an extrema in the original data retains both its critical type and location in the decompressed data, while cells that are not extrema in the original data remain non-extrema after decompression.
-Tier 2 (Critical Cells Preservation): Extends Tier 1 by additionally preserving saddle points.
-Tier 3 (Connectivity Preservation): Ensures that each saddle in the decompressed data connects to the same set of extrema as in the original data.
-Tier 4 (Separatrix Preservation): Ensures that the separatrices that connect critical cells in the decompressed data follow the same paths as in the original data.
-Tier 5 (Persistence Diagram Preservation): Ensures that the persistence diagram of the decompressed data matches that of the original data.
+\textbf{Multitier preservation targets.} Driven by diverse application needs, we further define multitier preservation targets to capture varying levels of MSC fidelity, enabling users to balance compression performance and structural accuracy.
+In Tier 1 (Extrema Preservation), the focus is on preserving the maxima and minima.
+In this case, any cell identified as an extremum in the original data retains both its critical type and its location in the decompressed data, whereas cells that are not extrema in the original remain non-extrema after decompression.
+Building upon this, Tier 2 (Critical Cells Preservation) extends Tier 1 by additionally preserving saddle points.
+Further, Tier 3 (Connectivity Preservation) guarantees that each saddle in the decompressed data connects to the same set of extrema as in the original, while still allowing the geometric shapes of separatrices to be distorted.
+Finally, in Tier 4 (Separatrix Preservation), the separatrices that connect critical cells are also preserved, ensuring that they follow the same paths in the decompressed data as in the original.